Subspecies (film series): Production

 For Bloodstone and Bloodlust, Wayne Toth and Norman Cabrera came on board to create the special make-up effects for the films; they also pulled double duty composing and performing the music, alongside Romanian musicians, for a portion of Bloodstone.
 The limited budget that Toth and Cabrera had to work forced them to use any location they could find in order to apply the make-up to the actors, as they did not have a separate workstation.
 Make-up trailers would be created in local resident's homes, cave openings, inside of cars, or just sitting on the side of the road.
 To create Radu's face, Toth and Cabrera applied four separate prosthetic pieces to Anders Hove's forehead, left and right cheek, and his chin.
 A cosmetic make-up is applied over his entire face to help conceal those four prosthetics.
 This was the same process used in the original Subspecies film, although Toth and Cabrera admit to tweaking the coloring of Radu's skin.
 One major change to the make-up process was to Radu's hands.
 In the original film, Hove had to wear individual appliances on each of his fingers, but to cut back on the time needed to apply the make-up, Toth and Cabrera created a pair of prosthetic gloves that Hove could slip on his hands.
 For "Mummy", Radu's sorceress mother, a headpiece was cast from Pamela Gordon, which included her shoulders as well.
 After the make-up was applied to give the cast a "dry" and "mummified" appearance, it was slipped over Gordon's head leaving only her face showing.
 From there, Toth and Cabrera applied a separate face prosthetic.
 The facial appliance gave Gordon near zero visibility, having only a single eye slit for her left eye.
 The crew had to escort her around sets so that she would not injure herself.
 Gordon was given a pair of dentures to wear, as well as some prosthetic gloves similar to what Hove wore.
 The rest of Gordon's body was draped in clothing to conceal it.

+Plans for a fifth film date back to as early as November 2010, when Charles Band revealed in an interview with FearCast that they had completed a script for a prequel but were experiencing issues with funding.